Category: Snorkel

 Fair cancellation policy: 48-hour full refund if you cancel.
 100% refund or free reschedule if they cancel for weather.
 Anything less and keep looking.

-If you’re still in research mode, bookmark this and come back when you’re ready.
+If you’re still in research mode, bookmark this page.
+Read Tips for Cozumel snorkeling and come back when you’re ready.
 I’d rather you book the right tour even if it’s not with me than the wrong one and leave Cozumel wishing you’d done it differently.

 Poe Sinclair, Reservations Director at Jet Ski Cozumel